MosquitoesMosquito Habitat Information

 • Check rain gutters, downspouts and underground drains to make sure they are angled correctly and does not hold water between rains.
 Provide rain barrels have a cover that will prevent mosquitoes from entering and breeding.

-• Change water weekly in outdoor containers like pet bowls, flower pot dishes or bird baths so that mosquito larvae won't have time to become adults.
+• Change water weekly in outdoor containers like pet bowls, flower pot dishes, or bird baths so that mosquito larvae won't have time to become adults.

 Mosquito Prevention